saritasa-nest/saritasa-dotnet-tools/src/Saritasa.Tools.CodeAnalyzers/README.md

 ### Request handlers analyzer

-The warning `STAN1000` will be triggered every time the request handler from the MeditR package does not have a return type.
+The warning `STAN1000` will be triggered every time the request handler from the MediatR package does not have a return type.

 ### Code causing a warning